gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`diskspace` - Demonstrates a status bar component that updates itself periodically, showing the amount of free disk space.

+:doc:`unread` - Demonstrates a status bar component with an icon and an "unread count".

 ----

 **Tmux**